-Name Description Notes Part Indicates a design item (not a physical part) A physical part and its connections are detailed in Part 230 Breakdown Indicates an alternative breakdown of the product structure.
+Name Description Notes Part Indicates a design item (not a physi- cal part) A physical part and its connections are detailed in Part 230 Breakdown Indicates an alternative breakdown of the product structure such as an interim manufacturing configura- tion.
 Alternative views of the structure are common.
-Examples include: functional systems and subsystems, kitting, MBOM structures, etc. Document See section on Document below
+Examples include: kitting, MBOM structures, etc.